-GIRL: I hope to, like, one day play for the Matildas.
+GIRL: I want to play for the Matildas.

-GIRL: I've always fell in love with softball.
+GIRL: I've always loved softball and wanted to play at the highest level possible.

-GIRL: I want to be, like, an F1 Driver for Ferrari.
+GIRL: I want to be an f1 Driver for Ferrari.

-GIRL 2: I kind of want to be an engineer in it.
+GIRL 2: I kind of want to be an engineer.

-BOY: I'd love to go to the Commonwealth Games.
+BOY: I'd love to go to the Commonwealth Games, it's a good sport so I recommend doing it.

-GIRL I: I think the coolest thing that's happened is me landed the 720 in competition.
+GIRL I: I think the coolest thing is me landed a 7 20 in competition